- The Academic Program

 Second semester: Eligibility for second semester will be based on first semester grades.
 The student must fulfill the MSHSAA requirement of passing all classes in the first semester (minimum of five classes) to be eligible second semester.

-If students are aware of a coming absence, they must obtain the Request For Absence Form from the website or the upper school office and complete the outlined steps (with signatures from teachers, parents and administrators) in advance of their absence.
+If students are aware of a coming absence, they must obtain the Request For Absence Form from either the Parent or Student Portal, or the upper school office and complete the outlined steps (with signatures from teachers, parents and administrators) in advance of their absence.
 Examples of excused absences that would be approved and not prevent participation in an extracurricular activity include a doctor's appointment or a family obligation such as a funeral or wedding.

-If a student does not know of an absence ahead of time, the parent should call the upper school office by 8:30 a.m. to advise the school of the absence.
-(A student must be at school by 8:30 a.m. to participate in extracurricular activities that day.
-They must be at school by 9:45 a.m. on late start days.)
+If a student does not know of an absence ahead of time, the parent should call the upper school office by 8:30 a.m., to advise the school of the absence.
+(A student must be at school by 9:15 a.m., to participate in extracurricular activities that day.
+They must be at school by 10:30 a.m., on late start days.)
 An illness/injury will NOT meet the excused absence requirement that allows participation in athletic practices or contests.
-Keeping a student home for rest in the morning also will not suffice as an excuse.
+Keeping a student home to rest in the morning also will not suffice as an excuse.

 Students who represent a school in interscholastic activities must be a credible citizen and judged so by the proper authority.
 Those students whose character or conduct is such as to reflect discredit upon themselves or their schools are not considered "creditable citizens" (MSHSAA bylaw 2.2).